Keene State College Girls Lacrosse Camp

 Softball Camps Reviews

 “I really enjoyed my time at camp this summer.
-I made a friend that I will be friends with for a long time.
+I made a friend I will be with for a long time.
 I had such a great time playing lacrosse and meeting new people.”

 Raquel L.